tigersmuseum/history/docs/transcripts.md

 * If the text naturally breaks into sections, do something consistent to mark the break between sections.

 You need to  transcribe to a word processor document if you want to preserve as much of the layout of source text as possible.
-If you're transcribing essentially tabular data, such as nominal roll, then the task is more data entry than transcription.
+If you're transcribing essentially tabular data, such as a nominal roll, then the task is more data entry than transcription.
 It makes sense to create a spreadsheet rather than a word processor document.
 Machine readability is now the point:

 * Make sure your column format is suited to the data you're entering.
 Your word processor will make its best guess, but this might not be right.